Build academic vocabulary surrounding the Women’s Rights Movement with an illustrated vocabulary word wall.

 Whether you have high readers, low readers, or ELL students, vocabulary instruction is a critical component in any balanced literacy program.
 In higher grades, students need specific, explicit vocabulary instruction using content vocabulary.
 This women’s suffrage vocabulary word wall is sure to prove invaluable in helping students grow their vocabularies, enhance comprehension, and build reading confidence.

-This set of 21 women’s suffrage word cards serves as an excellent display for studying the Women’s Rights movement.
+This set of 21 women’s suffrage word cards serves as an excellent bulletin board display for studying the Women’s Rights movement with words such as Seneca Falls Convention, suffrage, abolitionist, and more.
 Each card has a word, meaning, and a picture or symbol to aid understanding.
 These are available in both color and blackline versions.

 With these word wall cards, students will grow their vocabularies and increase their understanding of the Women’s Rights Movement and women’s suffrage.